The Two Kinds of Fabrics that Beginners Must Know : Wovens VS Knits

 Don’t despair, you can still make the project.
 But you will sew it differently than how you sew your non-stretch fabric.

 Stay tuned for next week, when I teach you how to sew, even when you are really, really, busy.
-Don’t want to miss a lesson?
-Subscribe here, and receive all six lessons right to your inbox.

 Thanks for reading, and happy sewing!